leppekja/NonprofitSearch/README.md

 # NonprofitSearch

 A proof of concept nonprofit database builder and search engine to integrate community data with nonprofit profiles.
 Credit to Jacob Leppek and Rob Mitchell.
+Built for CAPP Course @ UChicago.

 HOW TO RUN THE SOFTWARE